nasa/trick/docs/tutorial/ATutAnalyticSim.md

 * `CANNON` This is the name of the structure typedef that you created in the cannon.h header.

-* `cannon` This is an alias for the CANNON structure.
-It is mandatory.
+* `cannon` This is the name of the CANNON member.
+Like the class name, it is yours to choose, but choose it deliberately: together with the sim_object instance name it forms the path you will use to reach the member's variables from the input file and from Trick's tools, as in `dyn.cannon.pos`.

 * `CannonSimObject()` This is the constructor of the sim_object and it will contain the job declarations.